 Saying no to plastic water bottles:

 One of the biggest wastes at running events are plastic water bottles.
 But we run ours differently.
-We have successfully removed all single-use plastic bottles from all of our races and replaced these with alternatives such as premium branded reusable bottles, refill water tanks and boxed water cartons that are made from recyclable, biodegradable paper.
+We have successfully removed all single-use plastic bottles from all of our races and replaced these with alternatives such as premium branded reusable bottles, refill water tanks, canned or boxed water cartons that are made from recyclable, biodegradable paper.

 To put this is in perspective, that’s over 15,000 plastic bottles that are no longer being used at our races.